neondatabase/website/content/docs/introduction/autoscaling.md

 - **On-demand scaling:** Autoscaling helps with workloads that experience variations over time, such as applications with time-based changes in demand or occasional spikes.
 - **Cost-effectiveness**: Autoscaling optimizes resource utilization, ensuring that you only use required resources, rather than over-provisioning to handle peak loads.
 - **Resource and cost control**: Autoscaling operates within a user-defined range, ensuring that your compute resources and associated costs do not scale indefinitely.
-- **No manual intervention**: After you enable autoscaling and set scaling limits, no manual intervention is required, allowing you to focus on your applications.
+- **No manual intervention or restarts**: After you enable autoscaling and set scaling limits, no manual intervention or restarts are required, allowing you to focus on your applications.

 ## Configuring autoscaling